Waka Hub Project 2025-2030

 Additional Funding Requirements

-Currently the 5.5 million (NZ) already secured via Napier City Council is enough to build the floating pontoon and the Wharewaka (Education Centre), this is approximately 80% of the overall project budget.
+Currently the 5.5 million (NZ) already secured via central government and the Napier City Council is enough to build the floating pontoon and the Wharewaka (Education Centre), this is approximately 80% of the overall project budget.
 Additional funds are needed to complete the project to become a world class educational centre which promotes kaupapa waka, culture and sustainability.

 We are therefore seeking external funding to complete this project, to complete this voyage and vision.